Choosing the right mix of asset classes

 Equities are shares of ownership in a company.
 Over the long term, investing in equities can generate higher returns than simply saving in a bank or building society account*, helping you meet your investment objectives.

-* Up to £85,000 of your money is secure in a bank or building society, unlike a stocks and shares or fixed interest investment (Financial Services Compensation Scheme as at 31.12.2010).
+* Up to £85,000 of your money (£75,000 from 1 January 2016) is secure in a bank or building society through the Financial Services Compensation Scheme, unlike stocks and shares or fixed interest investments which are less secure.

 More on equities